wp-plugins/responsive-mortgage-calculator/readme.txt

 __Features__

-The calculator allows your website visitors to estimate their mortgage entering:
+The calculator allows your website visitors to estimate their mortgage payments by entering:

-* the total cost of the of the home,
+* the total cost of the home,
 * a down payment amount,
 * an interested rate (fixed rate),
-* the amortization period
+* the amortization period,
 * and they can select a payment period, either monthly, bi-weekly, or weekly.

 The payment result is displayed below the form - very simply and very easy to follow.
 For the savvy user, a click on the information icon reveals more details…